-Integrity - a sense of wholeness - Integrity: A Universal Principle # Integrity is connected to people who have a sense about themselves, or as the Greek dramatists depicted it, they had experienced self discovery and *“Know who they are”. * Sophocles – Oedipus Rex Integrity is associated with self-respect, honour, scruples, ethics and high principles in morality.
+Integrity - a sense of wholeness # Integrity is connected to people who have a sense about themselves, or as the Greek dramatists depicted it, they had experienced self discovery and “Know who they are”.
+Sophocles – Oedipus Rex Integrity is associated with self-respect, honour, scruples, ethics and high principles in morality.
 Above all it requires that an individual be true to themselves.
-Integrity: A Universal Principle
+Integrity: A Universal Principle # Integrity is a multi-faceted principle.

 Ironies in The Crucible # The Pilgrims escaped Europe because of religious persecution only to set up a repressive, intolerant, insular and theocratic society that thrives on persecution.
 The hunt was originally a hunt for the devil — yet the devil was in the hunt itself.
 The greatest crimes are those committed by the hunter (the authorities) not the hunted.
 The only real evidence of witchcraft is in the camp of Parris, yet his opponents become the scapegoats.